 - iOS – OpenVPN Connect app and native IPSec/IKEv2

 You can also install Perfect Privacy VPN software on your router to protect every device that connects to your network.
-We’ve tested Perfect Privacy out on the Vilfo router.
+We’ve tested Perfect Privacy on the Vilfo router.
 The Vilfo router comes with many VPN services pre-installed, including Perfect Privacy.
 See the VPN router guide for other options.

 Perfect Privacy is ideally suited for use on a router because of the server-side features you can activate (no need for extra software).
 This provides blanket protection for every device that connects to your router.
 You can also enable the server-side features on your account which will be applied to the entire network, such as TrackStop and NeuroRouting.